 Laparoscopy is a type of surgery done through several small incisions in the abdomen.
-Small tools and a laparoscope with a tiny camera, are placed through the incisions to allow the surgeon to see inside the belly and perform surgical tasks.
+Small tools and a laparoscope with a tiny camera, are placed through the incisions to allow the surgeon to see inside and perform surgical tasks.
 This type of surgery is popular, because it usually shortens recovery time.
 It also leaves small scars in most cases.

 Laparoscopic Instruments Being Placed in the Abdomen

 Laparoscopy can be used for:

 - Biopsy of abdominal organs

 - Tubal ligation

 - Ectopic pregnancy surgery

 - Fibroid tumor removal

 It can also be done to help make a diagnosis.

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like: